NexTa-Li/MVCSoftbody/Notes.md

 - create Rectangle class with doubles instead of ints, I suspect that the bounding box is causing some missed collisions due to rounding errors, especially when there are many bodies packed together.

+### physical changes during simulation

+- ability to increase/ decrease final pressure.

+- ability to increase/ decrease the spring resting length.

+- ability to increase/ decrease spring constant.

+- ability to increase/ decrease mass

+- **Note**: these changes will need some serious limitations according to every other physical value the body has.

+### Ability to add subtract points on a body

+### Ability to add/ remove bodies during the simulation

+- adding a new body is simple.

+- removing a body is slightly difficult since each body paints itself. see ***Draw bodies in view***

+### Draw bodies in view

+- use the readonly list of softbodies to get the positions of the bodies instead of asking each body to draw itself each tick.
+The current implementation was only temporary and needs to be changed asap.

 # Bugs

 - Two bodies at the exact same height can cause a missed collision, I suspect this is because the collision detector doesn't check for intersections through points